Which is cheaper overall: Nationwide or American Family?

 Payment type9%9%

-Both Nationwide and American Family are solid insurance companies, but if rates are what matter most to you, Nationwide may be the choice for you.
+If rates are what matter most to you, American Family may be the choice for you.
 However, we always recommend considering more than just rates to find the best car insurance for your needs and comparing quotes from multiple companies.

 Methodology